-But once you do it, I am 100% sure that you will absolutely love it.
-You’ll love it so much that you will never stop.
+Once you do it, I am 100% sure that you will absolutely love it.
+You’ll love it so much that you will never want to stop.
 And you’ll fight your way through hell to make sure that it becomes a reality.
-And if not, it’s perfectly fine too: your friends will still be there, your family will still be there.
-Your old life will be waiting for you, but at least you’ll know that you gave it a try and not live with the “what if” question, dwelling on a potential life.

-Is it easy to become a digital nomad with kids?
+Is it easy to become a digital nomad with children?

-Ask the ones who are already doing it and most will probably say that it’s like a walk in the park.
+Ask the ones who are already doing it and most will probably say that being a digital nomad family (with kids) is like a walk in the park.
 Ask those who consider it crazy and they’ll tell you it’s impossible!

 So the question you should ask yourself is:

 This also depends on what type of person you are.
 However, since you’re deeply considering this, I believe that you already have the answer.
 You know the answer already, but you might be too afraid to take that apparently difficult step.

 Yes, it’s worth it!